Brightspace/d2l-video/README.md

 This is useful when auto-load is not set, for supporting signed video URLs that may expire prior to the play button being pressed.

+## Style Properties

+`style (String)`: Updating the inline style will update the `max-height` and `max-width` styles of the video.

+- `max-height`: If set, defines the `max-height` style of the video.
+If not set, this will use the `max-height` defined by any applicable stylesheets.

+- `max-width`: If set, defines the `max-width` style of the video.
+If not set, this will use the `max-width` defined by any applicable stylesheets.

 ## Development

 * `npm install`